 It has classes for all stages, starting with the first stage and ending with the seventh; it is accommodated for both genders (boys and girls).
-This takes place over a period of three hours, starting at ten in the morning and ending at one in the afternoon, during which they study Quran and Islamic studies.
+This takes place over a period of 4 hours, starting at 10 am in the morning and ending at 14:00 pm in the afternoon, during which they study Quran and Islamic studies.
 The lessons include the noon prayers, and an opportunity to have a short break.

 The Arabic language for applicants

 The Islamic Centre and the Tebyan school are interested in strengthening students in their academic studies in public schools, in order for them to contribute and to improve their educational level.
-There is special interest in (Pre GCSE), (GCSE) and A level courses.
-These lessons are also held on Sunday afternoons during the same period that the Arabic language lessons for other levels are held.
+These lessons are held on Saturday afternoons.

-The teaching staff are made up of the staff at the Tebyan School, on Saturdays and Sundays for all subjects.
-The staff holds periodic meetings in the presence of the principal of the Islamic Centre and the school administration.
+The teaching staff is made up of the staff at the Tebyan School, on Saturdays and Sundays for all subjects.
+The staff holds periodic meetings in the presence of the head of school.
 During the meeting, challenges facing the educational process in the school are discussed.
 After the school administration listens to the teachers’ remarks, it then holds a special meeting for it to set further plans, instructions, and practical applications.